Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Introduction

 Real-world \ac{EMG} applications require robust performance across unseen recording sessions.
 However, the field often relies on intra-session validation, which artificially inflates performance metrics and obscures the impact of temporal signal drift.
-This study systematically evaluates intra- and inter-session generalization using a \ac{TCN} decoder~\cite{Zanghieri_etal21} tailored for physiological time-series.
-Benchmarking on the NinaPro DB6 dataset~\cite{Palermo_etal17}, comprising multi-day recordings of seven grasping gestures, reveals that while the baseline achieves state-of-the-art intra-session accuracy, performance significantly degrades in inter-session scenarios.
-This discrepancy necessitates the development of lightweight, test-time adaptation strategies for field deployment.
+This study systematically evaluates intra- and inter-session generalization using a \ac{TCN} decoder~\cite{Zanghieri_etal21} tailored for physiological time-series benchmarked on the NinaPro DB6 dataset~\cite{Palermo_etal17}.

-To bridge this performance gap, we evaluate three complementary test-time adaptation schemes.
-The first, causal \ac{BN} adaptation, is an unsupervised method that updates normalization statistics online to enable rapid alignment during inference with negligible computational overhead.
-The second, replay-regularized statistical alignment, updates a low-rank parameter subset while utilizing a replay buffer to preserve source-domain representations and mitigate catastrophic forgetting.
-Finally, we employ meta-learning as an optimization strategy to leverage cross-session variability for high-efficiency, few-shot calibration~\cite{Santoro_etal16}.
+To reduce the performance loss caused by signal drift, we adapt three complementary test-time adaptation strategies to the \ac{EMG} decoding setting.
+First, causal adaptive \ac{BN} provides a lightweight, label-free mechanism that updates normalization statistics online to align test-time inputs with minimal computational overhead.
+Second, regularized statistical alignment for replay remains unsupervised, but enables adaptation by updating a low-rank subset of parameters while using a replay buffer to preserve representations of the source-domain and limit catastrophic forgetting.
+This added flexibility comes with higher memory and computational requirements.
+Third, we employ meta-learning as a supervised few-shot strategy~\cite{Santoro_etal16} that mimics a practical calibration phase in which the user performs a small number of labelled gestures.

-These strategies integrate perspectives from \ac{TTT} \cite{liang2025comprehensive}, \ac{CL} \cite{parisi2019continual}, and meta-learning \cite{huisman2021survey} into a single \ac{EMG} decoding protocol.
-Our findings demonstrate that minimal test-time intervention substantially improves inter-session robustness, narrowing the accuracy gap and advancing the feasibility of energy-efficient, long-term myoelectric control for wearable applications.
+Rather than treating these methods as directly comparable alternatives, we use them to characterize the design space of test-time adaptation for \ac{EMG} across a range of deployment constraints, from low-cost unsupervised updates to supervised calibration phases.
+Overall, this work connects ideas from \ac{TTT}~\cite{liang2025comprehensive}, \ac{CL}~\cite{parisi2019continual}, and meta-learning~\cite{huisman2021survey}, and adapts these methods to \ac{EMG} decoding.
+We provide guidance on selecting and deploying adaptation strategies for robust \ac{EMG} decoding, advancing the feasibility of energy-efficient, long-term myoelectric control in wearable applications.